- The Crypto Fire

 Public and Private Keys

-When you create a wallet, you receive a public key and a private key:
+When you create crypto wallets, you receive public keys and private keys:

 Public Key: Like an email address, itās safe to share for receiving funds.